v186239/ex457_rh_ansible/notes.md

 To move data in VS Code hold down Ctrl and push the right or left square brackets [ or ]

+---

+- name: "Multivendor Fact-Gathering Playbook"
+  hosts: all
+  connection: network_cli

+  tasks:
+    - name: Merge provided configuration with device configuration arista.eos.eos_interfaces:
+        config:
+        - name: Ethernet1
+          description: Configured by Will Ansible
+          enabled: true
+        - name: Ethernet2
+          description: Configured by Will Ansible
+          enabled: true
+        state: merged
+      register: eos_facts
+      when: "ansible_network_os == 'arista.eos.eos'"

+    - name: Merge provided configuration with device configuration vyos.vyos.vyos_interfaces:
+        config:
+        - name: eth2
+          description: Configured by Will using Ansible
+          enabled: true
+          vifs:
+          - vlan_id: 200
+            description: VIF 200 - ETH2

+        - name: eth3
+          description: Configured by Will using Ansible
+          mtu: 1500
+        state: merged
+      register: vyos_facts
+      when: "ansible_network_os == 'vyos.vyos.vyos'"

+    - name: "Print Arista Output"
+      debug:
+        # msg: "{{ eos_facts.ansible_facts.ansible_net_config.split('\n') }}"
+        msg: "{{ eos_facts.commands }}"
+      when: "ansible_network_os == 'arista.eos.eos'"

+    - name: "Print VyOS Output"
+      debug:
+        # msg: "{{ vyos_facts.ansible_facts.ansible_net_config[0].split('\n')  }}"
+        msg: "{{ vyos_facts.commands }}"
+      when: "ansible_network_os == 'vyos.vyos.vyos'"

+# Configuring OSPF

+Before you start automating OSPF, always make sure you know what it is that you are trying to automation.

+The blast radius for automation is huge and you can cause outages by pushing out automaiton.

+Dymestify OSPF (OPEN SHORTEST PATH FIRST) ROUTING PROTOCOL

+Devices share routing information using OSPF dynamic routing protocol.

+OSPF is open standard protocol used by any vendor.
+Unlike Cisco EIGRP.

+OSPF is a link state routing protocol.
+Devices will share routing information across the area.

+Network AS managed by ansible.

+Area 0 backbone area will connect to other areas.

+All devices in the same area are internal and share routing links state information.

+Multiarea OSPF allows us to partiion devices in different areas so link states are not impacted if automation tools break the network.

+OSPF devices form a neighbor relationship using hello packets then form an adjacency.
+Once they devices are adjacent they can share routing information.

+Needed for OSPF adjacency.
+1 - Area
+2 - Subnet
+3 - Authentication
+4-  Matching Timers
+5-  Router ID - must be unique, using IP address.
+Try to avoid duplicate Router ID on different devices.

+OSPF Stub areas - cut down amount of information coming into an OSPF area you can use a stub flag, which must match on both sides of the link.

+PASSIVE INTERFACE - OSPF has a concept know as PASSIVE INTERFACE - used to block OSPF packet advertisement out of an interface, like to none OSPF speaking devices.

+BE CAREFUL, DONT BE LAZY AND ASSUME OSPF CONFIGURATION WON'T BREAK YOUR NETWORK.
+UNDERSTAND WHERE YOU WILL BE CONFIGURING OSPF AND INTERFACES USED FOR OSPF!